-What is BSI ??
+What is BSI ?

-These are the current service issue of British Gurkhas for the year 2018-19.
+These are the current service issue of British Gurkhas for the year 2019-20.
 Service No.1 is a parade and duty knife where as Service No.2 is a fight and field knife (training, combat) provided to each new recruit by the British Army.
-The annual tender was for 2 kukri knives and a cap badge for 265 new recruits.
-“BSI 2019 (Current Issue)” is the exact reproduced version of the original, in fact betterly and more strongly made by KHHI Nepal for public procurement.
-Both the kukris are pretty much the same as the last year’s having almost same dimensions.
+The annual tender was for 2 kukri knives and a cap badge for the new recruits.
+This time the recruitment and selection process was late which only started from end 2019 and completed by Jan end 2020.

-BSI 2019 (Service #1; Full Polished with Shiny Patent Leather Sheath) is objected for duty, parade and ceremonial events only.
+BSI 2019-20 (Service #1; Full Polished with Shiny Patent Leather Sheath) is objected for duty, parade and ceremonial events only.
 It is a dressed knife that a Gurkha carries in his belt when he is on duty, on guard, in parade drill and in special army events.
 It is always worn in the center back of the waist.
 The kukri and sheath both have to be highly maintained for cleanliness and shininess.
 It is regularly inspected by senior officers in an army event called “Khukuri JaanchPass” where soldier draw out the blade and submits the blade to the inspector.

-BSI 2019 (Service #2; Unpolished with Dull Leather Sheath) has its blade identical to no.1 except it is fully unpolished objected for rough and tough usage.
+BSI 2019-20 (Service #2; Unpolished with Dull Leather Sheath) has its blade identical to no.1 except it is fully unpolished objected for rough and tough usage.
 It is what we call as the "Fight and Field Knife".
 A Gurkha carries the kukri for training, exercise, in jungle and even in war.
 The knife is mostly worn in the right side of the waist.
 Sometimes soldiers camouflage the sheath by an army green coarse fabric.
 This to conceal the kukri into nature and also to protect the khukuri from rough carriage.
 BSI service #2 kukri can also be replaced by other models preferred by the carrier but on his own.